 - Expedited transfers – used to send small bursts of data

-- Segmented Transfers – sends more then four but less then 128 bytes of data
+- Segmented Transfers – sends more than four but less then 128 bytes of data

 - Block transfers – used to send blocks of data with almost no size restraint